ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/walkthroughs/how-to-setup-replication.markdown

 ### Test

-- on slave server go to [Documents View](../../studio/overview/documents/documents-view) and if all went well, all documents from master server should be there.
-Worth noting is that replication process might take some time.
 - on the slave server go to [Documents View](../../studio/overview/documents/documents-view) and, if all went well, all documents from the master server should be there.
 Note that replication process might take some time.

 ![Figure 5.
 Studio.
 Replication.
 Slave.
 Documents.](images/replication-slave-documents.png)